VIGNU-02/Assignment_2/README.md

 3. Differences may also arise due to non-ACGT characters or sequence truncation.

 ## How to Run
+1. Make sure you have Python 3 installed.
+You can run the script on Quartz or any local Python 3 environment.
-1. Copy `code.py` and `chr1_GL383518v1_alt.fa` to the working directory on Quartz.
+2. Ensure that `code.py` and `chr1_GL383518v1_alt.fa` are in the same working directory.
+   > **Note:** If you do not have the chromosome 1 FASTA file (`chr1_GL383518v1_alt.fa`), you can download it from the UCSC Genome Browser: [Download link](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/chr1_GL383518v1_alt.fa).
+> For this assignment, I have used the file already downloaded from Assignment 1.
-2. Open a terminal and navigate to the directory.
+4. Open a terminal and navigate to the directory.
-3. Run the script with:
+5. Run:
    ```bash
    python3 code.py